justnonamenoname/lifeticle/readme.md

 The method corresponds to the Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff.
 In Orch OR, the issue of speed is addressed through frames caused by the collapse of the wave function.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/method2.png">
-3) The lifeticle has its own field.
+3) Field.
+Must transmit information to the quantum level to generate.
-The problem of distance is compounded by an unclear entity, and the size of the field should be determined.
+The size of the field depends on how the information is transmitted.
-It is necessary to keep the lifeticle at an angle in accordance with spatial rotations.
-It does not solve the speed issue.
 The method corresponds to the CEMI theory.
 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/method3.png">